lexfrl/react-layer-stack/README.md

 `to` (optional) - the mount point to mount to.
 If `to` is not defined the layer will be rendered just in place

 `use: Array` (optional) - array with context (closure) variables.
-Useful if you want to re-render the Layer if parent variables (closure) are changed
+Useful if you want to update the Layer if closure variables are changed

 `defaultArgs: Array` (optional) - initial arguments for a Layer